UniversalSuperBox/ttv-static-site/content/en/_index.md

 **[Current Schedule and locations]({{< ref "/supportgroups" >}})**

-## Community Closet
+## Free and Queer Clothing Closet
-Featuring a wide variety of clothing and accessories FREE for anyone who identies as a member of the LBGTQIA2S+ community
+Provides a wide selection of clothing, accessories, and personal care items at no cost for anyone who identies as a member of the LBGTQIA2S+ community

-Next Event: May 3rd and 4th, 2025
+Next Event: August 2nd and 3rd, 2025

 **[More Information]({{< ref "/closet" >}})**